Combinatorial frameworks for cluster algebras: Global conditions on frameworks

 \begin{prop} A descending framework is polyhedral. \end{prop}

 We first need a lemma:

-\begin{lemma} Suppose $(G,C,C\ck)$ is a directed framework.
-For each vertex $v$ of $G$, there are a finite, nonzero number of directed paths from $v$ to $v_b$. \end{lemma} \begin{proof} The Half-Edge condition and the Positive labels condition imply that every vertex $v\neq v_b$ has an edge directed from $v$ to another vertex $v'$.
+\begin{lemma} Suppose $(G,C,C\ck)$ is a descending framework.
+For each vertex $v$ of $G$, there are a finite, nonzero number of directed paths from $v$ to $v_b$. \end{lemma} \begin{proof} The Full edge condition and the Unique minimum condition imply that every vertex $v\neq v_b$ has an edge directed from $v$ to another vertex $v'$.
 This observation and the Descending chain condition imply that, for every vertex $v$, there is a finite directed path from $v$ to $v_b$.
 On the other hand, suppose there are infinitely many directed paths from $v$ to $v_b$.
 The vertex $v$ has out-degree at most $n$.
 Thus some vertex $v'$ with $v\to v'$ has infinitely many directed paths from $v'$ to $v_b$.
 For the same reason, there is some vertex $v''$ with $v'\to v''$ such that there are infinitely many directed paths from $v''$ to $v_b$.
 Continuing in this way, we obtain a contradiction to the Descending chain condition. \end{proof}

 In light of Lemma~\ref{finite}, we can define the \newword{length} $\ell(v)$ of $v$ to be the length of a longest directed path from $v$ to $v_b$.